SovereignCloudStack/capi-jsgen/README.md

 The tool `capi-jsgen` creates json-schemas for cluster-API Clusters which reference a ClusterClass.
 The primary use-case for these schemas is to create UI-Forms out of it, but they can be used in other contexts as well.

 # Concept
-The generic Cluster specification is merged with each ClusterClass to create specialized versions of the Cluster specification.
+The generic Cluster specification is merged with a ClusterClass to create a specialized version of the Cluster specification.
 The tailoring takes place by copying the variable schemas from a ClusterClass to the generic Cluster spec.
-Additional to that fields that are not wanted in a UI (`.status`, `.metadata.gereration`, ...) are deleted and some defaults (`.spec.topology.class` for example) are set.
+Additional to that, `capi-jsgen` can set default values for the ClusterClass, the MachineDeployment class and the namespace.
+Most likely you do not want certain fields like  `.status` or `.metadata.gereration` in your UI.
+It is possible to remove or customize this by changing the "base schema".
+This is the schema that `capi-jsgen` works on to create specialized cluster-schemas.
+If you want to create a custom baseschema have a look at the [baseschema-builder](hack/baseschema-builder) it contains a good starting point to create your custom baseschema.
 ```
      generic cluster-spec
 +-----------------------------+